 The pathogenesis of chronic pancreatitis is not well understood.
+Several mechanisms have been proposed.

 The stone and duct obstruction theory proposes that disease is due to ductal obstruction caused by formation of protein-rich plugs as a result of protein–bicarbonate imbalance.
 These plugs may calcify and eventually form stones within the pancreatic ducts.
 If obstruction is chronic, persistent inflammation leads to fibrosis, pancreatic ductal distortion, strictures, and atrophy.
 After several years, progressive fibrosis and atrophy lead to loss of exocrine and endocrine function.